 The Reach Up Program has two components: the financial assistance component and the services component.
 Adults in participating families who are receiving financial assistance must participate in the services component.
 Adult participants who can work are required to engage in work or work activities.
-Using a case management model, Reach Up provides eligible families with support services and opportunities designed to address the families' needs that are related to gaining and maintaining unsubsidized employment and moving the family toward self-sufficiency.
+Using a coaching case management model, Reach Up provides eligible families with support services and opportunities designed to address the families' goals that are related to gaining and maintaining the employment, training, and education needed for families to thrive.
+A "family" is defined as one or more dependent children living with one or both parents or a relative or caretaker of such children, whose income and resources are considered when determining eligibility for benefits.
+A "family" may consist of a pregnant individual with no other eligible children in the household either: (1) 30 days before the due date; or (2) in the case of a high risk pregnancy, three month before the due date.